aimms/documentation/cloud/db-config.rst

 .. image:: images/db-config-new-vpn-connection-add.png
     :align: center

 Where the Company CIDR is the ip range at your private network side, and the Company Gateway IP is the public IP address.
 Optionally you can add an description to identify this VPN connection, e.g. 'Seattle office'.
-After creating the new VPN you will be redirected to the VPN Connections/Network details page; the VPN is now being created.
+After creating the new VPN you will be redirected to the VPN Connections/Network details page.
 Typically this will take about 4-5 minutes.

 .. image:: images/db-config-new-vpn-connection-added.png
     :align: center